Clifford: A Memoir, A Fiction, A Fantasy, A Thought Experiment by Harold R. Johnson

 Exquisitely crafted, funny, visionary, and wholly moving, Clifford is an extraordinary work for the way it defies strict category and embraces myriad forms of storytelling.
 To read it is to be immersed in a home, a family, a community, the wider world, the entire cosmos.

 HAROLD R. JOHNSON is the author of five works of fiction and two works of nonfiction.
 His most recent book, Firewater: How Alcohol Is Killing My People (and Yours), was a finalist for the Governor General’s Literary Award for Nonfiction.
 Born and raised in northern Saskatchewan to a Swedish father and a Cree mother, he is a graduate of Harvard Law School and managed a private practice for several years before becoming a Crown prosecutor.
-Johnson is a member of the Montreal Lake Cree Nation and lives in the north end of Saskatchewan, with his wife, Joan.
+Johnson, a member of the Montreal Lake Cree Nation, died in February 2022.

 “Clifford is a luminous, genre-bending memoir.
 Heartache and hardship are no match for the disarming whimsy, the layered storytelling shot through with love.
 The power of land, the pull of family, the turbulence of poverty are threads woven together with explorations of reality, tackling truth with a trickster slant.” — Eden Robinson, author of Son of a Trickster